The Missing U for Efficient Diffusion Models: Experimental Results

 We evaluated our method's efficacy via generated sample quality (Fig. \ref{fig:comparison}).
-As a baseline, we used a DDPM that uses the same U-Net described in \cite{ho2020denoising}.
+As a baseline, we used a DDPM that uses the same U-Net described in \citep{ho2020denoising}.
 Samples were randomly chosen from both the baseline DDPM and our model, adjusting sampling timesteps across datasets to form synthetic sets.
 By examining the FID (Fréchet distance) measure as a timestep function on these datasets, we determined optimal sampling times.
 Our model consistently reached optimal FID scores in fewer timesteps than the U-Net-based model (Table \ref{tab: FID}), indicating faster convergence by our continuous U-Net-based approach.

+To compute the FID, we generated two datasets, each containing 30,000 generated samples from each of the models, in the same way as we generated the images shown in the figures above.
+These new datasets are then directly used for the FID score computation with a batch size of 512 for the feature extraction.
+We also note that we use the 2048-dimensional layer of the Inception network for feature extraction as this is a common choice to capture higher-level features.

 We examined the average inference time per sample across various datasets (Table \ref{tab: FID}).
-While both models register similar FID scores, our cU-Net infers notably quicker, being about 30\% to 80\% faster\footnote{Note that inference times reported were measured on a CPU, as current Python ODE-solver packages do not utilize GPU resources effectively, unlike the highly optimised code of conventional U-Net convolutional layers.}.
-Notably, this enhanced speed and synthesis capability is achieved with marked parameter efficiency.
-As seen in Fig. \ref{fig:param-eff}, our model (yellow) uses roughly a quarter of the parameters compared to the baseline DDPM (red).
+While both models register similar FID scores, our cU-Net infers notably quicker, being about 30\% to 80\% faster\footnote{Note that inference times reported for both models were measured on a CPU, as current Python ODE-solver packages do not utilise GPU resources effectively, unlike the highly optimised code of conventional U-Net convolutional layers.}.
+Notably, this enhanced speed and synthesis capability is achieved with marked parameter efficiency as discussed further in Section \ref{sec: efficiency}.

-We further demonstrate our architecture's computational efficiency through FLOPS and memory storage metrics.
-Table \ref{tab:flops-MB} indicates our model improves upon the baseline in terms of FLOPS and uses just 25\% of the memory storage compared to the standard U-Net in DDPMs across the literature.
-Fig. \ref{fig:param-eff} and Table \ref{tab:flops-MB} show measurements of our model without key components, such as attention mechanisms and residual connections, emphasising that our efficiency primarily stems from the architectural design, not just component interaction.